cmu-db/noisepage/script/testing/micro_bench/README.md

 ## Requirements

 This script assumes that you have numactl package installed.
+If you are running the script locally you do not need to install `numctl` but you will need to comment out a line in `MicrobenchmarksRunner._build_benchmark_cmd()`.

 ```
 sudo apt install numactl